EduardoL13/inventor-ilogic-tools/ExportFlatPatternsToDxf/README.md

 ## 📂 Files
 - `ExportFlatPatternsToDxf.vb` → iLogic rule.
 - `BrowseFileLocation.bas` → VBA macro required by the rule (provides the folder selection dialog).
-Available in CommonFolder with demo for Setup & Usage step 1. shown below)
+This macro is available in CommonFolder with a demo that shows Setup & Usage step 1. described below

 ---